 The Honest Technician Perspective

-A technician who only makes money when they repair things has an incentive to recommend repair in every case.
-At PRO MAX, we lose nothing by telling you an appliance isn't worth fixing — we'd rather give you an honest assessment than perform a $400 repair on an appliance that fails again in six months and leaves you frustrated with us.
+Expect an honest technician to recommend replacement whenever the repair does not pencil out — the long-term customer relationship matters more than any single job.
+At PRO MAX, we lose nothing by telling you an appliance isn't worth fixing: an honest assessment is more valuable than performing a $400 repair on an appliance that will fail again in six months.

 Our technicians are instructed to consider: